tdepke2/OpenComputersProjects/warp/README.md

   6. Run `rc warpd restart`, if it works there should be no warnings or errors and `rc warpd status` should indicate it's running.
 The `warp` command can now be used to teleport to a destination.

-      * If using a gas turbine or other generator next to the transposer, fill the "fuelSlot" (defined in the config, default is down slot 1) in the ender chest with fuel cells and take empty cells out of the "emptyFuelSlot" (default is down slot 2).
+      * If using a gas turbine or other generator next to the transposer, fill the "fuelSlot" (defined in the config, default is down slot 1) in the ender chest with fuel cells (such as benzene cells) and take empty cells out of the "emptyFuelSlot" (default is down slot 2).
 This can be done with a Fluid Canner and robot arm that puts the fuel cells only into the fuel slot and extracts empty cells with a filter.
 A teleporter at a remote location will keep itself fueled by exchanging empty cells in the generator with full ones.
 Note that the generator must start with some empty or full fuel cells for this exchange to happen!

       * When someone is arriving at a destination, the teleporter will make a warning noise to alert any nearby players to stand away from the chamber.
 Triggering the spatial IO port swaps the contents of the chamber with the contents of the storage cell.
 If someone happened to be standing in the way they would get sucked into the shadow realm and stranded there for eternity (not actually).